388th Fighter Wing: Pacific Air Forces

-In mid-1968 it was decided to make the 388th an F-4 Wing, and also to equip the 388th with the new F-4E and the F-105s would be transferred to the 355th TFW at Takhli RTAFB.
+In mid-1968 it was decided to make the 388th an F-4 Wing, and also to equip the 388th with the new F-4E and the F-105s would be transferred to the 355th Tactical Fighter Wing at Takhli Royal Thai Air Force Base.
 The main difference with the F-4E model was the addition of an internal M61 cannon.
 The F-4C and D models previously in use had shown some serious drawbacks in the initial air-to-air battles over Vietnam.
-The earlier Sparrow, Falcon, and Sidewinder air-to-air missiles did not perform up to expectations.
+The earlier AIM-7 Sparrow, AIM-4 Falcon, and AIM-9 Sidewinder air-to-air missiles did not perform up to expectations.
 They were expensive, unreliable, and vulnerable to countermeasures.
 The Phantoms could carry a podded cannon mounted on the centerline, but it was relatively inaccurate, caused excessive drag which reduced the performance of the Phantom carrying it, and took up a valuable ordnance/fuel station.

-On 17 November 1968, an F-4E Phantom squadron from Eglin AFB, FL, replaced the single-seat F-105E Thunderchiefs of the 469th TFS.
-The new Phantom squadron, the first E-models in Thailand, retained the designation 469th TFS.
+On 17 November 1968, an F-4E Phantom squadron from Eglin Air Force Base, Florida, replaced the single-seat F-105E Thunderchiefs of the 469th.
+The new Phantom squadron, the first E-models in Thailand, retained the designation 469th Tactical Fighter Squadron.

 In January 1969, the wing sought a new assignment.
-Proliferating antiaircraft defenses in the Barrel Roll area in the Kingdom of Laos were making operations ever riskier for Slow FACs such as the Raven FACs.
+Proliferating antiaircraft defenses in the Barrel Roll area in the Kingdom of Laos were making operations ever riskier for Slow Forward Air Controllers (FAC) such as the Raven FACs.
 Volunteers from the 469th Tactical Fighter Squadron were approved for Fast FAC duty under the call sign "Tiger" in February.
 On 18 March, the volunteer FACs began flying a single daily sortie.
 By July, they were so immersed in directing close air support, they were allotted four sorties per day.
 They supplied the necessary tactical air power for General Vang Pao's Hmong guerrillas to sweep through Operation Raindance.
 Among the benefits of strike and FAC units being co-located was the Hunter-Killer Team concept fostered by "Tiger" FACs.
 Strike aircraft could be directed by FACs, or the flight leader could take over the air strike after being led to the target.